mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 -----

 >
-> "We don't rise to the level of our expectations, we fall to the level of our training." ― Archilochus
+> "Success doesn't come from what you do occasionally, but from what you do consistently." - Unknown wise person
 >
+> "We don't rise to the level of our expectations, we fall to the level of our training." - Archilochus
+>
 > "You do not rise to the level of your goals.
 You fall to the level of your systems." - James Clear
+>
+> "The more you sweat in practice, the less you bleed in battle." - Ancient proverb
 >

 [Scott Adams' advice on 'goals vs systems'](https://www.amazon.in/How-Fail-Almost-Everything-Still/dp/0241003709) was an eye-opener for me.
 Goals are just a means to an end.
 They're not the end in themselves.